juxor/afaq/markdown/secI3.md

 movement.
 The answer is no. This is because the destruction of title deeds would not harm the independent worker, whose real title is possession and the work done.
-What anarchists want to eliminate is not possession but capitalist _**property**_.
+What anarchists want to eliminate is not possession but capitalist **_property_**.
 Thus such workers _"may prefer to work alone in his own small shop"_ rather than join an association or a federation.
 [James Guillaume, _"On Building the New Social Order"_, pp. 356-79, **Bakunin on Anarchism**, p.
 362]

 This means that independent producers will still exist within an anarchist society, and some workplaces -- perhaps whole areas -- will not be part of a confederation.
-This is natural in a free society, for different people have different ideas and ideals.
+This is natural in a free society for different people to have different ideas and ideals.
 Nor does such independent producers imply a contradiction with libertarian socialism, for _"[w]hat we concerned with is the destruction of the titles of proprietors who exploit the labour of others